Mausam100/food-drone/README.md

   This will start the Vite development server.
 Open your browser and navigate to http://localhost:5173 (or the URL provided in the terminal).

-## Building for Production
-To create a production build:
- `npm run build`

-## Previewing the Production Build
-To preview the production build locally:
- `npm run serve`

 ## Technologies Used
 - React: Frontend library for building user interfaces.
 - Vite: Fast build tool and development server.